 The San Diego Presidio was a military outpost, and the first European settlement on the Pacific Coast.
 Between 1769 and 1850 San Diego was controlled by Spain, Mexico, and eventually the United States.
 During this time the city of San Diego was fairly small and based around the Presidio.
 In the 1860s, Alonzo Horton urged San Diego’s residents to move closer to the coast to help the city’s shipping industry.
 Many San Diegans moved to “New Town,” which is present day Downtown San Diego.
 The old establishment became known as “Old Town.”
 By the early 1870s, New Town was the city’s dominant area.
 The Old Town State Historic Park preserves Old Town, as it existed over 150 years ago.
 Old Town contains several museums and landmarks, including: Casa de Estudillo, Whaley House, Black Hawk Smithy & Stable, First San Diego Courthouse, and Mason Street School.

 In 1542, Juan Rodríguez Cabrillo landed in San Diego Bay.
 This was the first time a European set foot on the present day West Coast of the United States.
 Cabrillo, a Portuguese-born explorer, claimed the land all the way up to the Russian River for Spain.
-Two months later he slipped on a rock, developed gangrene, and died.
 At the southern tip of Point Loma is a statue honoring the discoverer of San Diego.
 The 14,000-pound monument was carved in 1939 by Alvaro de Bree of Portugal and donated to the US.
 There is a plaque on the monument detailing Cabrillo’s exploits.
 Also, a nearby museum screens a film that depicts Cabrillo’s voyage along the Pacific Coast.
 The site became a National Monument in 1913.